 9. HAVE YOU SHOT AT OUR VENUE BEFORE?

 If they have, great!
 Ask them to send you a complete wedding gallery (or two!) from that wedding.
-If they haven’t, this really shouldn’t be a deal breaker.
+If they haven’t, this really shouldn’t be a deal breaker (just ask for a gallery from a wedding with a venue that’s similar to yours!).
 Seasoned photographers won’t have a problem with shooting in a new environment, but you do want to make sure they’re prepared.

 10. CAN WE SEE FULL GALLERIES FROM YOUR RECENT WEDDINGS?